Don’t pay heed to rumour, no corruption will be tolerated in relief distribution: PM

 23) Necessary arrangements will have to be made for senior citizens and children.

-24) All government employees and volunteer organisations will have to follow the standing orders (SOD) regard the disasters.
+24) All government employees and volunteer organisations will have to follow the standing orders (SOD) regarding the disasters.

 25) Necessary arrangements will have to be made for monitoring on production, supply and regular marketing of the essential goods.